Intensive Care Registrar

 The unit is accredited for Foundation training in intensive care medicine by CICM, as well as for ACEM critical care and RACP basic training.
 The run also provides invaluable experience for surgical registrars particularly prior to application for RACS training schemes.

 Dunedin is a vibrant university town with stunning countryside nearby including the Otago Peninsula, and many beautiful beaches.
 The city provides a perfect launch pad for forays into the lower South Island, including walking and skiing in the Southern Alps, and visits to Central Otago Wineries.

 Feedback on the job from recent registrars:

 ”Really felt supported during my time in the unit and never any problems calling for help whatever the hour”

-“Best teaching and commitment to teaching by a long way compared to other departments I have worked in”
+“Best teaching and commitment to teaching by a long way compared to any other department I have worked in”